 - One of the largest leukemia and lymphoma programs in the region.
 Children’s Minnesota provides care for the majority of children with leukemia & lymphoma in the state of Minnesota and is also the trusted regional treatment center for many children in North Dakota, South Dakota, Iowa and Wisconsin.

 - Access to the latest treatment options.
 We provide active participation and access to the most current national and international treatment protocols for chemotherapy and radiation that allow team members to treat childhood leukemia and lymphoma with new experimental drugs.
 Through these memberships and participation your child is assured access to the most current treatment options.

 - Experts work together for your child.
 Our multidisciplinary team includes pediatric specialists from a wide variety of disciplines, including radiation oncology, surgery, anesthesia, pain management, psychology, pharmacy, exercise medicine, physical therapy, occupational therapy, nutrition, and others.

-- Physical therapists specialized in cancer care and chemotherapy related issues work in the clinic with the team and your child to promote normal motor development during treatment and recovery.
+- Physical therapists specialized in pediatric cancer care and chemotherapy related issues work in the clinic with the team and your child to promote normal motor development during treatment and recovery.

 - Second opinions for children not seen in our program.
-At Children’s, we provide consultation services for children with leukemia and lymphoma who are not seen in our program but would like input from our expert team.
+At Children’s Minnesota, we provide consultation services for children with leukemia and lymphoma who are not seen in our program but would like input from our expert team.
 If you or your child’s doctor would like us to review your child’s case, you may arrange to have health records and test results for your child sent to us.
 The child does not need to live in the area or be seen in our clinic.